kennydude/backbone-superrouter/README.md

 The route function.
 Any url params specified in `url` will be passed as url parameters (like Backbone does)

+#### obj.unroute()

+This is called when you are no longer the current route and another route has been activated.
+By default this does nothing.

 ##### obj.url

 The url to match on.
 This is the [same as Backbone.](http://backbonejs.org/#Router-routes)